renmengye/oc-fewshot-public/README.md

 object instance classes.
 Please refer to our paper for more statistics of the dataset.

-If you have downloaded the full Matterport3D dataset already, check [here](sim) for a script to generate RoamingRooms.

 ## System Requirements

 Our code is tested on Ubuntu 18.04 with GPU capability.
 We provide docker files for reproducible environments.
 We recommend at least 20GB CPU memory and 11GB GPU memory.
 2-4 GPUs are required for multi-GPU experiments.
 Our code is based on TensorFlow 2.

 ## Installation Using Docker (Recommended)